 - Cryptosporidium (Crypto) (Centers for Disease Control and Prevention)

 - Cryptosporidium (Crypto) Disease: Diagnosis & Detection (Centers for Disease Control and Prevention)

 - Ova and Parasite Test (National Library of Medicine) Also in Spanish

 - Cryptosporidium: A Guide to Water Filters (Centers for Disease Control and Prevention)

-- Cryptosporidium: Prevention - Immunocompromised Persons (Centers for Disease Control and Prevention)
+- Cryptosporidium: Sources of Infection and Risk Factors (Centers for Disease Control and Prevention)